New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Results and discussion

-In this Section, we present the results from the model optimisations and statistical analyses described in Section \ref{sec:MassModel} and discuss the impact on our results of systematic uncertainties related to the modelling assumptions and choices of observables.
+In this section we present the results from the model optimisations and statistical analyses described in Sect. \ref{sec:MassModel} and discuss the impact on our results of systematic uncertainties related to the modelling assumptions and choices of observables.

-We refer to two cluster total mass parametrisations (with or without an external shear component) and two sets of observational constraints (a full or spectroscopic only multiple image sample).
-The values of the statistical estimators introduced in Section~\ref{sec:method} for these four strong lensing models are summarised in Table \ref{tab:FoM}, and the resulting median values of the model free parameters, and the associated $1\sigma$ statistical uncertainties, are given in Table \ref{tab:massparams}.
-Considering the values of all figures of merit, \texttt{ES-Model} is favoured when considering the full sample of multiple images, despite having two additional free parameters related to the external shear field.
+We refer to two cluster total mass parametrisations (with or without an external shear component) and two sets of observational constraints (a full or spectroscopic-only multiple image sample).
+The values of the statistical estimators introduced in Sect.~\ref{sec:method} for these four SL models are summarised in Table \ref{tab:FoM}, and the resulting median values of the model free parameters, and the associated $1\sigma$ statistical uncertainties, are given in Table \ref{tab:massparams}.
+Considering the values of all figures of merit, \texttt{ES-Model} was favoured when considering the full sample of multiple images, despite having two additional free parameters related to the external shear field.
 However, when considering only the spectroscopic sample of lensed sources, the inclusion of an external shear component is not supported, given the larger BIC and AIC values with respect to the model without.
-The resulting rms value for the best-fit model with the full sample of images, i.e., \texttt{ES-Model}, is $0\arcsec.29$.
+The resulting rms value for the best-fit model with the full sample of images (i.e. \texttt{ES-Model}) is $0\arcsec.29$.

 Figure \ref{Fig:multimg} shows the resulting critical lines at the redshift of the QSO system ($z=2.801$) for the four models.
-The main difference arises between models that consider different sets of observables (i.e., solid or dashed coloured lines), in the southern region of the cluster core, and which can be attributed to the degeneracy between the cluster-scale and galaxy-scale mass components.
-As previously mentioned, including as additional information the surface brightness distribution of the southern arc A1 should help to robustly reconstruct the total mass distribution of the lens, and to distinguish between different mass parameterisations.
+The main difference arises between models that consider different sets of observables (see the solid and dashed coloured lines), in the southern region of the cluster core, and they can be attributed to the degeneracy between the cluster-scale and galaxy-scale mass components.
+As previously mentioned, including as additional information the surface brightness distribution of the southern arc, A1, should help robustly reconstruct the total mass distribution of the lens and distinguish between different total mass parameterisations.